canizalesjaime/Web_Development_Course/class_10_ejs_middleware/readme.md

-# Class 10 Jquery for simplifying DOM
+# Class 10 Middleware and embedded javascript
 ## Table of contents:
 1. Links
 2. Postman